NinjaWeedle/Sonic-TI-Blast/README.txt

 BLASTCE is an experimental build, and has issues in some levels.

 NEW/NOUVEAU:
-(V1.3.0)
-- Panel Panic Zone Act 2
-- Various text changes
-- Colored text on act transition screens (CE only)
+(V1.3.1)
+- Fixed a bug causing an error to occur one any zone in the CE version
+- Minor optimizations

-Sonic TI-Blast Version V1.3.0
+Sonic TI-Blast Version V1.3.1
 Game by Ben F. (oxiti8)
 Sonic is owned by SEGA.